ansible/awx/awx/ui/test/e2e/README.md

 *AWX_E2E_URL*

 > A valid url for a running AWX instance that is reachable by your machine.
 This can be your local development instance or other awx instance.
+Defaults to *https://localhost:8043*.

 *AWX_E2E_USERNAME*